tahiat/specimin/README.md

 * ***--targetMethod***: a target method that must be preserved, and whose dependencies should be stubbed out.
 Use the format `class.fully.qualified.Name#methodName(Param1Type, Param2Type, ...)`.
 Note: If a target method has a receiver parameter, i.e., (.. this), exclude that parameter from the signature.
 Check this [documentation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-ReceiverParameter) for more info.

 * **--outputDirectory**: the directory in which to place the output.
 The directory must be writeable and will be created if it does not exist.
-* **--jarPath**: a directory path that contains all the jar files for Specimin to take as input.
+* **--jarPath**: a directory path that contains all the jar files for SpecSlice to take as input.

 Options may be specified in any order.
 When supplying repeatable options more than once, the option must be repeated for each value.